BlessCSS/grunt-bless/README.md

 	- Update to bless 4.0.0
 - **Next**
 	- Clean up the NPM package, thanks @mimiflynn
+	- Remove use of deprecated APIs.
+	- Move to ES6.
-	- other assorted clean up and formatting.
+	- Other assorted clean up and formatting.
 - **0.2.0**
 	- Updated documentation to note the newness of the not yet released to npm `imports` option, thanks @spoike
 	- Added a banner option to avoid banners getting misplaced in the blessing process, thanks @jelmerdemaat